AnyCoffeeMilk/texas_holdem/README.md

 Now winner add total bets to bank.
 Add animation to clickable buttons.

+### Day 12
+Many Major bug fix (including bugs of blind picking and player buttons).
+Add more game text on each game state change.
+Add React Memo to many components in Game Page.

 ## Getting Started

 First, run the development server: